Local Decoding in Distributed Compression: Introduction

-All the above papers on the bit-probe model consider fixed-length block coding.
-Variable-length source coding was investigated by Pananjady and Courtade~\cite{pananjady2018effect} who gave upper and lower bounds on the achievable rate for the compression of sparse sequences under local decodability constraints.
-The works~\cite{vatedka_local_2020,vatedka2020log} considered simultaenous local decodability and update efficiency.
+The works~\cite{vatedka_local_2020,vatedka2020log} considered simultaneous local decodability and update efficiency.
 In particular,~\cite{vatedka_local_2020} designed a compressor whose average-case local decodability (defined as the expected number of bits that need to be probed to recover any $X_i$) and the average-case update efficiency (the expected number of bits that need to be read and written in order to update a single $X_i$) both scale as $O\left( \frac{1}{\varepsilon^2}\log \frac{1}{\varepsilon} \right)$.
 In fact, our scheme for distributed compression with locality is inspired by the multilevel compression scheme in~\cite{vatedka_local_2020}.
 The paper~\cite{vatedka2020log} designed a compression scheme whose worst-case local decodability and update efficiency scales as $O(\log\log n)$.
-More recently,~\cite{vestergaard2021enabling} implemented a version of the concatenation scheme and evaluated its performance on practical datasets.
+More recently,~\cite{vestergaard2021enabling,kamparaju2022low} implemented different versions of the concatenation scheme and evaluated its performance on practical datasets.